Basement Storage Solutions: Maximize Rafter Space

 Pound the staples in with a hammer on the bottom edge of the rafter.

-Use a pliers to lift the plastic end of the co-axial staple over the grate edge to secure one end of the grate.
+Use pliers to lift the plastic end of the co-axial staple.
+Place it over the grate edge to secure one end of the grate.

-3D print some latches or use a firm plastic scrap or wood scrap to cut out the functional equivalent of this latch.
+You can 3D print some latches.
+Alternatively, use a firm plastic scrap or wood scrap to cut out the functional equivalent of this latch.
 Since we are storing foam heads, the latch doesn’t need to support a lot of weight.
 The .stl file for my latch can be found on Printables here for FREE! https://www.printables.com/model/998643-plastic-latch

-Predrill holes for the screws, add latches with a power drill, and hand tighten or loosen to allow the latch to pivot.
+Predrill holes for the screws.
+Add latches with a power drill.
+Hand tighten or loosen to allow the latch to pivot.

 Swing the grate panel up and latch in place.